 I'm a Doctoral Researcher at the Computational Social Science (CSS) Department at GESIS - Leibniz Institute for the Social Sciences.
 I'm fortunate to be advised by Prof. Claudia Wagner.
 My work is located at the intersection of NLP and social science.
 I am particularly interested in solving problems in hate and abuse speech on online social media platforms.
 My research objectives and interests are outlined here.

 Before GESIS, I was a research intern in Prof. Rajesh Sharma‘s Computational Social Science Group.
-If you'd like to chat with me, feel free to schedule a meeting through my Google Calendar appointment link
+If you'd like to chat with me, feel free to schedule a meeting through my Microsoft Calendar appointment link

 Click for a surprise! 🤗